 - Easy Air Fryer + Instant Pot Donuts

-- 1 Cup White Rice, I use regular long grain.
-Jasmine rice is acceptable
+- 1 cup white rice I use regular long grain.
+Jasmine rice works well too.

 - Fluff the rice with a fork, then add sugar and stir to combine.

-- Set the Instant Pot to Normal Saute, then add 1 1/2 C. Milk and stir.
+- Set the Instant Pot to normal Saute, then add 1 1/2 cups milk and stir.

-- In a liquid measuring cup, add the remaining 1/2 C. milk, then crack two eggs into the cup and mix thoroughly to avoid lumps.
+- In a liquid measuring cup, add the remaining 1/2 cup milk, then crack two eggs into the milk and mix thoroughly to avoid lumps.
 Slowly pour the egg mixture into the rice mixture while whisking or stirring rapidly.

-You may add 1/2 cup of raisins to this recipe, if you like.
-Add them to the rice pudding when you add the first 1.5 cups of milk.
+- You can add 1/2 cup of raisins to this recipe, if you like.
+Add them to the rice pudding when you add the first 1 1/2 cups of milk.